-Some things will never budge from our dream home wish lists: an expansive kitchen, a bedroom fireplace, a clawfoot bath tub.
-The newest addition?
-Beautiful, exposed ceiling beams, in all of their storied, rustic glory.
-Exposed beams add interest, textural detail, and a framing quality that makes other elements pop.
-Plus, they can make any space feel just a little bit fairytale.
-Scroll below for a few that have our hearts skipping a beat.
+Some things will never budge from our dream home wish lists: an expansive kitchen, a bedroom fireplace, and a clawfoot bathtub are just a few of the must-have components of our ideal home.
+And the latest addition to our interior dreams is beautiful exposed ceiling beams in all their storied, rustic glory.
+Exposed beams add textural detail and visual intrigue in addition to a framing quality that makes other elements pop.
+Plus, they can make any space feel just a little like a fairytale.

 Even in a blank space with little to no architectural details and very low ceilings, adding ceiling beams can entirely transform a room.
 Best of all, they can be quite cost-effective to install relative to their huge impact on a room.
 Convinced that you need ceiling beams in your home?
 Scroll below for a few examples that have our hearts skipping a beat.

 Soaring vaulted ceilings have even greater impact thanks to pitched ceiling beams.
 Whether in open common spaces, cozy bathrooms, or kitchens, the pitched beams create an impressive airiness and elegance.

 Natural wooden ceiling beams add warm, rustic earthiness to any space.
 They also impart a sense of history, as many old structures feature this architectural element.
 Playing up contrasts, the warm organic wood pictured here beautifully juxtaposes with the fresh green-and-blue mural.

 Complemented by plenty of natural light, the pitched ceiling beams expand this space while adding definition to an open floor plan.
 Plenty of textures add character to the all-white space while a few navy and yellow accents steal the show.

 The exposed ceiling plays a big part in the palette and overall aesthetic of this traditional living room.
 Its honeyed hue complements the paneled walls, statement lighting fixture, and cobalt leather chairs beautifully.